 If you have ever been to Benihana’s Japanese Steakhouse, you know about this Hibachi Mustard Sauce they serve on the side with all their dishes.

-After multiple trials, I cracked the recipe to make this classic Hibachi Steakhouse Mustard Sauce at home and the taste of my homemade sauce was pretty close to the one served at the restaurant.
+After multiple trials, I cracked the recipe to make this classic Hibachi Steakhouse Mustard Sauce at home, and the taste of my homemade sauce was pretty close to the one served at the restaurant.

+This recipe is vegetarian and can be made vegan and gluten-free.
 You can easily double or triple the recipe too.

 Sesame Seeds – This tasty dipping sauce recipe uses hulled or unhulled white sesame seeds.

 Ground Mustard Powder – Ground yellow mustard seeds powder gives a very unique taste to this dipping sauce.
-You can make your own mustard powder by grinding yellow mustard seeds in a grinder.
+You can make your own dry mustard powder by grinding yellow mustard seeds in a grinder.

 Soy Sauce – Dark soy sauce adds an umami flavor!
 Replace it with coconut aminos or tamari to make it gluten-free.

 Heavy Cream – It makes the base of the sauce.
+Replace dairy cream with cashew cream for a vegan sauce.

 How To Make Hibachi Mustard Sauce